About - Ygor Fonseca

 From framework to install: wiring a self-improving content loop into your team's files

-Companion to How AI-native growth teams build a self-improving content engine.
-Where that post covered what Blomfield's five-layer loop does at the workflow level, this one covers what installing it looks like at the file-system level — sensor, policy, tool, quality gate, and learning layers as files in a folder, the install order across the first month, the wiring that loads the right slice on every task, and four failure modes that break it.
+The companion install guide to the self-improving content engine: Blomfield's five layers as plain-text files in a folder, the week-by-week install order across the first month, the routing that loads the right slice per task, and the four failure modes that break it.

 May 14, 2026